Productivity

 What doesn't

-• Steep learning curve — most teams need 2+ weeks to work confidently with databases and linked relations
+• Has a learning curve — most teams get comfortable with databases and linked relations within a couple of weeks

-• Full AI features locked behind Business plan ($20/user/month); Free and Plus users get only a trial
+• Full AI features are available on the Business plan ($20/user/month); Free and Plus users can try AI features before upgrading

-• Mobile editing is frustrating for databases; AI Agent features on mobile only arrived in early 2026
+• Mobile database editing is more limited than desktop; AI Agent features on mobile were added in early 2026

 Pricing